Methods and technologies / Characterization and measurements | Research Center for Electronic and Optical Materials

 YAGYU, Shinjiro

-Power-law analysis.
-Left: Flowchart to find parameters where the coefficient of determination is near 1.
-Center top: Formula y equals a times (x minus b) to the c, plus d.
-Right: Simulation shows a red power-law curve linearized into a blue line starting at b, using a calculation of 1 divided by c.
+Power law analysis.
+Left: Flowchart to find parameters.
+Center: Formula y equals a times x minus b to the c plus d.
+Right: A red power law curve is linearized into a blue line starting at b using the reciprocal of c.

 Building a combinatorial smart lab system